benjamsf/python-latinnlp-lutherscripts/lutherscripts/output/README.md

-Output text will appear here in UTF-8, format .txt.
+Output text will appear here in UTF-8, format .txt or .pkl.